Skip to content

 • POST /grant/:id/:nonce/reject

-The header’s purpose is to secure communications between your IdP and Rafiki’s authorization server.
+The header’s purpose is to secure communications between the IdP and the authorization server.
 Its value should be a shared secret known to both entities.
-When your IdP server sends requests to Rafiki’s authorization server, your IdP must provide the secret via this header.
+When the IdP server sends requests to the authorization server, the IdP must provide the secret via this header.

 To set up the header, set the IDENTITY_SERVER_SECRET variable to a value that is also used to configure your IdP server’s requests to the authorization server.